backpackerhh/blog-posts/cmn3mjazm00gy2flk4ge22rtz.md

 No more `pathRewrite`.
 The `/api` prefix is now kept as-is, and the backend proxy handles it from there.
 This matches how the application works in staging and production.

-Finally, I refactored the sparse tests to route them through the `Dispatcher` instead of testing the proxy in isolation, and added the make command to be able to run those tests locally:
+Finally, I refactored the scarce tests to route them through the `Dispatcher` instead of testing the proxy in isolation, and added the make command to be able to run those tests locally:

 ```ruby
 # spec/requests/api/proxy_spec.rb